wanderwallet/wander-docs/api/subscriptions.md

 # Subscriptions

-Subscriptions is a feature that allows users to subscribe to applications and be charged on a periodic basis such as monthly, weekly, or yearly.
+Subscriptions is a feature that allows users to subscribe to applications and be charged on a periodic basis such as monthly, weekly, or quarterly.
 Users will be charged the moment they subscribe

 | Argument                    | Type                                                                        | Description                                              |
 | --------------------------- | --------------------------------------------------------------------------- | -------------------------------------------------------- |